rivenirvana/MosaicWM/README.md

 ## 🐛 Known Issues

 > [!CAUTION]
-> The interaction between mosaic layout and quarter tiling (edge tiling) is highly experimental and may not work as expected.
+> The interaction between mosaic layout and edge tiling (snap zones) is experimental.

-**Open issues:**
+**Current limitations:**

+- Multi-monitor requires **"Workspaces on all displays"** setting (Settings → Multitasking).
+"Workspaces on primary display only" is not yet supported. ([#30](https://github.com/CleoMenezesJr/MosaicWM/issues/30))
-- Overview drag-drop may crash in some scenarios
+- Overview drag-drop may have issues in some scenarios
 - Edge tiling overflow preview not yet animated

 ---